noripyt/django-cachalot/docs/benchmark.rst

 You can run the benchmarks yourself (officially supported on Linux and Mac).
 You will need a database called "cachalot" on MySQL and PostgreSQL.
 Additionally, on PostgreSQL, you will need to create a role called "cachalot."
-You can also run the benchmark, and it'll raise errors with specific instructions for how to fix it.
+Running the benchmarks can raise errors with specific instructions for how to fix it.

 #.
 Install: ``pip install -r requirements/benchmark.txt``